Saudi Prince Salman seen as likely heir to throne

 From 1962 until last year, Salman served as governor of Riyadh, a position that meant he has had more to do with foreign governments than many senior royals.

-That role saw him arbitrating disputes between quarreling members of the ruling family, putting him at the centre of the kingdom's most important power structure.
+That role saw him arbitrating disputes between quarrelling members of the ruling family, putting him at the centre of the kingdom's most important power structure.

 In a meeting with the U.S. ambassador in March 2007, described in a cable released by WikiLeaks, Salman said the social and cultural reforms instigated by King Abdullah had to move slowly for fear of a conservative backlash.